spgreen/eduroam-freeradius-docker/README.md

 			e.g.

-            The username for the test user is: testuser@YOUR_REALM where YOUR_REALM is the variable that you assigned in Step 3.
+            The username for the test user is: testuser@YOUR_REALM
+                a. where YOUR_REALM is the variable that you assigned in Step 3.

             Password is: TEST_PASSWORD
-                where TEST_PASSWORD is the variable that you assigned in Step 3
+                b. where TEST_PASSWORD is the variable that you assigned in Step 3

             From the variables given in Step 3, the following test.sh command will be: